aolarchive/node-multipass/README.md

 * Run app - type `node app`

 ### Configuration
-Most configuration takes place in the `conf/config.js` file.
+Most configuration takes place in the `conf/` folder.
+There are separate config files for different server enviroments (`dev.js`, `prod.js`, etc.), that are chosen based on the `NODE_ENV` environment variable, all managed by the special `conf/config.js` file.
+The default environment is "development".

 To setup a new auth provider, add it under the 'providers' object, with appropriate auth ids and secret info.
 ```javascript